kylecorry31/kylecorry31.github.io/src/research/solar-eclipse-prediction.md

 For a given point in time, it is possible to calculate the positions of the sun and moon in the sky for an observer.
 From that, the angular distance and magnitude of overlap (if any) can be calculated.<sup>[1] [[2](https://doi.org/10.11578/dc.20190909.1)]</sup>

 The naive approach would be to determine the sun and moon's positions in the sky at every point in time to see if they overlap, which would be inefficient.
-A more efficient algorithm would only check for overlap when an eclipse is possible.
-The Astronomical Algorithms book covers an algorithm to find the next eclipse that will occur anywhere on Earth, which can be used as a starting point.<sup>[1]</sup>

-The next eclipse algorithm provides a time when an eclipse is occurring on the Earth.
-To determine if the eclipse is visible for the observer, the algorithm needs to calculate the magnitude of the eclipse for several points around the calculated time.
+A more efficient algorithm would only check for overlap when an eclipse is possible which can be found in the Astronomical Algorithms book.<sup>[1]</sup> This algorithm provides a time when an eclipse is occurring on the Earth, but it does not determine if it is visible at a given location.
+To determine if it is visible for the observer, the algorithm needs to calculate the magnitude of the eclipse for several points around the calculated time.

 <code>time = now
 while time < maxDuration: